sprakash57/discogspedia/README.md

 ## Local setup

 - You need Node.js v14+ to run this application.
 - Clone this repo and go to the clonned directory and run `yarn install`.
-It will install all the dependencies needed to run the application.
+It will install all the dependencies needed to run DiscogsPedia.
 - Create `.env` file with help of provided `.env.exmaple` file.

 ## Available scripts